jawford/eslint-config-jawford/readme.md

 ### [Integrating Prettier with linters](https://prettier.io/docs/en/integrating-with-linters.html)

 ### Prettier-VSCode
+This extension will allow the editor to invoke a formatter for HTML, CSS.
+But it's not necessary for JS as VSCode is already calling `eslint`, which calls `prettier`.
-specific settings for extension [Prettier-VSCode](https://github.com/prettier/prettier-vscode)
+Here are the settings for the extension [Prettier-VSCode](https://github.com/prettier/prettier-vscode)

 * `prettier.requireConfig` (default: false)
 Require a 'prettierconfig' to format